KhronosGroup/OpenXR-Tutorials/tutorial/6-next-steps.rst

 .. container:: d3d11

-	D3D11 supports rendering to a Texture2DArray RenderTarget, but requires the use of instanced rendering to render to multiviews in the same draw call.
+	D3D11 supports rendering to a Texture2DArray RenderTarget, but requires the use of instanced rendering to render to multiple views in the same draw call.

 .. container:: d3d12